hcnoh/knowledge-tracing-collection-pytorch/README.md

 ## Recent Works
 - The result for ASSISTments2015 dataset was uploaded.
 - A new model(SSAKT) was added on this repository.
+- The new result for a new hyperparameter setting.

 ## References
 - DKT: [Deep Knowledge Tracing](https://papers.nips.cc/paper/5654-deep-knowledge-tracing.pdf)